Discord-Oxygen/Discord-ExpireBot/README.md

 Consider giving this Repo a star if you like it and vote for the Bot at top.gg!!!<br>
 Write issues and pulls!
 Test and Report!
 This helps the project.<br>
 Also I don't mind donations ;)<br>
-If you have any question or feedback, feel free to Contact me
+If you have any question or feedback, feel free to Contact me<br>
+I'm looking for someone who can create the logo for ExpireBot.
+Join my Discord and go to #logo-submission

 ## Selfhost or VPS
 (I'd recommend to use a Raspberry Pi because it have to run 24/7 and bc its easier to setup)